Habraken/WaveShare-ADS1256/notes.md

 -d =  3   | 0.853077 V | 0.000092 V | 10,359,646 Ω

 ### Inportant note
-- When the buffer is enable the voltage on any analog input should not exceed AGND or AVDD - 2 V with respect to AGND.
+- When the buffer is enabled the voltage on any analog input should not exceed AGND or AVDD - 2 V with respect to AGND.
 This means for the WaveShare board 0..3V.
 Exceeding these limits will effect the ADC's performance, especially it's linearity[<sup>1</sup>].

 - When the buffer in not enabled the voltage on any analog input should not exceed AGND -0.1 V and AVDD + 0.1 V with respect to AGND.